surajk9035/Vivify/README.md

 # Vivify
-To provide a platform to brush up tech skill quickly with the help of QA.
+It provide a platform to brush up your tech skill quickly with the help of QA.